 Medical practitioners and veterinarians use ketamine as an anesthetic.
 It is sometimes used illegally by people to get high.
 Ketamine can produce hallucinogenic effects, causing a person to see, hear, smell, feel, or taste things.
 That isn’t really there or are different from how they are in reality.

-When it is sold illegally, ketamine comes as a white crystalline powder.
-It can be made into tablets and pills or dissolved in a liquid.
+When it sold illegally, ketamine comes as a white crystalline powder.
+It can made into tablets and pills or dissolved in a liquid.
 Several clinical trials and studies were currently undertaken to assess ketamine as a treatment for depression indicate good results.